 Grayson Highlands State Park Trail is a 4 mile moderately trafficked out and back trail located near Mouth of Wilson, Virginia that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.

 Sweet views!
 Parked at Massie Gap and looked down as I climbed up.
 A lot of people with dogs and kids were all out.
 The horses were out, one was in labor.
 SoBo on the AT was very quiet.
 Lots of rocks both ways.
 Mt.
 Rogers way was steep and big rocks, while SoBo was just rocky.
 Go to the visitor center up the mountain.
 There are more trails up there.
 Awesome place to just sit and chill!